KwakuAnsah/COMP310P_GroupJ/README.md

 --------------------------------------------------------------------------------

 TODO.
 SORT LOGIN:     A user must log in to the system before using it.
-KWAKU Login required for: all of bookings, all of events, ratings,  DANIELLE SORT BOOKINGS: Needs to write to database, needs validation (4.)
+KWAKU >>> DONE Login required for: all of bookings, all of events, ratings,  DANIELLE SORT BOOKINGS: Needs to write to database, needs validation (4.)
 DANIELLE SORT 3.: Link WHATSON to database.
 JENNY